Ayanda Gugulethu Thabethe

-Ayanda Gugulethu Thabethe (born 11 November 1999) is a beauty pageant titleholder who was crowned Miss Supranational South Africa 2023 and represented South Africa in Poland and was placed in the Top 24.

-She also participated in the Miss South Africa 2022 where she was crowned the 1st Runner-Up and also won the People's Choice Award.
+Ayanda Gugulethu Thabethe (born 11 November 1999) is a South African model, television presenter and beauty pageant titleholder who was crowned Miss Supranational South Africa 2023 and Miss Cosmo South Africa 2026.
+She represented South Africa for the Miss Supranational 2023 in Poland and was placed in the Top 24.
+She also participated in the Miss South Africa 2022 where she was crowned the 1st runner-up and she also won the People's Choice Award.

 Life and career

 Thabethe was born and raised in Pietermaritzburg, KwaZulu Natal, South Africa.
 She went to Pietermaritzburg Girls’ High School and obtained a Bachelor's of Science in Dietetics and Human Nutrition from the University of KwaZulu Natal.

-After she was crowned the Miss South Africa 2022, she founded a campaign namely "Project Khulisa Ayanda Thabethe".
+After she was crowned the Miss South Africa 2022, she founded a campaign namely Project Khulisa Ayanda Thabethe.
 She also pursued a career in television broadcasting as she became a host in Expresso afternoon talk on SABC 3.
 In 2025, she hosted the 6th annual of Miss Teen Universe South Africa grand finale.